- Services & Solutions

 Before joining SRI, Caspary conducted research on undergraduate admissions policy for the University of California system and managed the University of California Undergraduate Experience Survey, an online survey of all enrolled UC undergraduates.
-As a researcher at PACE (Policy Analysis for California Education), she directed the qualitative portion of a mixed-methods study of professional development and retention programs for early childhood educators in two California counties.
-She began her career in education coordinating a volunteer-based tutoring program for the Austin Independent School District Office of Community Education.
+As a researcher at PACE (Policy Analysis for California Education), she led a qualitative study of professional development and retention programs for early childhood educators in two California counties.
+She began her career in education running a volunteer-based tutoring program for the Austin Independent School District Office of Community Education.

 Caspary earned her Ph.D. in education from the University of California, Berkeley and holds a master’s degree from UC Berkeley’s Goldman School of Public Policy.

 - Evaluation of the Barr Foundation's Engage New England Initiative